noniec/wireframing/README.md

 3. Content Placement: This defines where information and visuals will appear on the screen, such as text blocks, buttons, or images.
 Example: In a booking system, hotel images might be placed at the top, followed by descriptions, prices, and a “Book Now” button.

 4. Functionality: Functionality represents interactive elements that users can engage with, such as forms, buttons, or dropdowns.
 Example: A search bar where users can enter destination names or a date picker for selecting check-in and check-out dates.

+## Types of Wireframes

+### Low-Fidelity Wireframes
+Low-fidelity (lo-fi) wireframes are very basic sketches or digital outlines.
+They focus on structure and layout rather than design details like colour, typography or imagery.
+**When to use:**
+- Early in the design process, when you want to explore ideas fast.
+- When you want to get stakeholder feedback quickly with minimal effort.
+**What they look like:**
+- Simple boxes and shapes representing content areas.
+- Grey-scale or black-white only.
+- No detailed styling or final UI elements.

+### High-Fidelity Wireframes
+High-fidelity (hi-fi) wireframes are much closer to the final design in terms of layout, spacing, and often include UI elements, real text, and interactions.
+They help visualize how the product will look and behave.
+**When to use:**
+- After the structure is agreed and you want to test user flows and experience.
+- Before moving into full visual design and prototyping.
+**What they look like:**
+- Detailed UI elements (buttons, icons, often real text).
+- More accurate spacing, layout, and sometimes colours and images (though still not the final design).
+- They can be used for usability testing before full design implementation.

+## Example: Which type of wireframe is this?
+Link to the file: [Project Link in Figma](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f&t=YWLcisb8SiGfVtcW-0)

+Based on the look and level of detail of the design in the provided Figma project, the wireframe appears to be high-fidelity.
+**Why:**
+- It uses more complete layout details rather than rough sketches.
+- It includes UI elements that resemble the final product.
+- Using Figma suggests digital fidelity and refinement beyond simple hand-sketches.